openstack-archive/fuel-docs/pages/frequently-asked-questions/0070-common-technical-issues.rst

    Be sure to list all aliases for the machine in that file.

 .. _create-the-XFS-partition:

 Creating the XFS partition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In most casts, Fuel creates the XFS partition for you.
+In most cases, Fuel creates the XFS partition for you.
 If for some reason you need to create it yourself, use this procedure:

 #.
 Create the partition itself::

     fdisk /dev/sdb
     n(for new)